Isotopes Park: Features

 The stadium has a seating capacity of 13,279, with 11,154 fixed seats.
 There are 661 club seats and 30 suites at the ballpark.
-The field features a hill in center field, similar to the one formerly in the Houston Astros' stadium, Minute Maid Park.
+The field used to feature a hill in center field, similar to the one formerly in the Houston Astros' stadium, Minute Maid Park, but it was removed after the 2022 season, due to concerns for player safety.

 The stadium has a large open breezeway above the primary seating area with a view of the playing field, which contains most of the park's services, such as restrooms, most of the food concessions, activities, and a souvenir store behind home plate.
 Behind the infield is the main structure of the stadium, which contains suites, offices, and the press box.
 An upper seating deck is attached to the structure, which overhangs the open breezeway.
 Beyond right field is a berm where fans can watch the game.
 Above the berm is a play area for children.
 Beyond left field is the scoreboard as well as a picnic shelter which can be reserved for groups.

 The elevation of the playing field exceeds 5100 ft above sea level and warm summer air also give the balls great lift.

 Statues of Homer, Marge, Lisa, and Bart Simpson of the animated sitcom The Simpsons are located on the concourse.
 The 2001 episode "Hungry, Hungry Homer", in which the fictional Springfield Isotopes attempted a move to Albuquerque, was the inspiration for the real-life team's name.